FlowFuse/website/src/blog/2023/12/device-agent-as-a-windows-service.md

 your own hardware such as a Raspberry Pi or Windows computer.
 This can be very useful where an application you've written needs to run flows with direct access to hardware sensors.

-In this article I'm going to explain the steps to configure our device agent to run as a service in Windows using the [nssm](https://nssm.cc/) utility.
+In this article, we're going to explain the steps to configure our device agent to run as a service in Windows using the [nssm](https://nssm.cc/) utility.

 <!--more-->